-Although heat is included in the name, you can use a heat pump for air conditioning.
-It works by shifting heat instead of creating it (unlike furnaces) which is why it also is used as a dual function system.
-It’s true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of energy efficiency.
-Just examine these two top of the line units from Lennox.
+Although heat is part of the name, you can use a heat pump for air conditioning.
+It works by transferring heat instead of creating it (the way a furnace does) which is why it can be used as a dual function unit.
+It’s true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of energy efficiency.
+Just look at these two high quality systems from Lennox.

-SEER is an efficiency scale for air conditioners, and the bigger the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not crazy however, and the efficiency varies depending on the model.
-On the other hand, HSPF is another scale that stands for “heating seasonal performance factor” and is designed to grade heat pumps.
-It tells you how efficient the unit is at heating.
-We can see from these examples by looking at the SEER rating, air conditioners are almost equal, if not even better depending on the AC you choose.
-The greatest difference between them is that heat pumps can also heat your home while an AC cannot.
+SEER is an efficiency guideline for air conditioning systems, and the higher the number, the better it is.
+The difference between 23.5 and 26 is not astounding however, and the efficiency varies depending on the model.
+On the other hand, HSPF is a rating system that stands for “heating seasonal performance factor” and is unique to heat pumps.
+It tells you how efficient the system is at heating.
+We can see from these examples that as far as energy efficiency goes, air conditioners are mostly equal, if not a little better depending on the model you choose.
+The biggest difference between the two is that heat pumps can also warm up your home while an AC can’t.

-Heat pumps are much more effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC pro who has experience in your region before getting your heart set on a heat pump.
-If the equipment just isn’t right for your area, you could have unnecessarily high electric bills.
-Once the temperature drops too low, it’s much harder for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
-This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption way up.
+Heat pumps are much more effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC tech who has experience in your city before getting your heart set on a heat pump.
+If the equipment just isn’t right for your area, you could have extremely high electric bills.
+Once the temperature gets too low, it’s difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.

-In certain areas, heat pumps can function with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
-This is a great alternative for certain northern regions, but extra land must be available in order to install the correct piping for a geothermal system.
+In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
+This is a great alternative for certain northern regions, but more land must be available in order to install the needed piping for a geothermal system.

-We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that shuts down when extreme temperatures hit, or investing in additional systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that shuts down when extreme temperatures hit, or investing in two systems when one would suffice.

-a complimentary in-home quote.
-We are happy to answer any and all of your questions to make sure you make the right decision for your home.
+If you still aren’t convinced which system is best for your home, call Golden Seal Service Experts to schedule a complimentary in-home quote.
+We are happy to answer any and all of your questions to ensure you make the right decision for your home.